-The project site is currently zoned C-3 with an SPI-16 overlay.
+The project site is currently zoned SPI-16 SA1.
 The zoning will remain the same.
 The DRI trigger for this development is a Special Use Permit with the City of Atlanta.
 Information submitted for the review states that the proposed development is consistent with the City of Atlanta's Future Land Use Plan, which designates the area as high density commercial.